ahammadshawki8/Doclyst-Frontend/README.md

 Doclyst does **NOT** provide medical advice.
 All explanations are for informational purposes only.
 Users should always consult healthcare professionals for medical decisions.

-## 🚫 Out of Scope

-These features are intentionally excluded to keep the app focused and safe:

-- ❌ User accounts
-- ❌ History tracking
-- ❌ Health tips
-- ❌ Medicine suggestions
-- ❌ Chatbot mode
-- ❌ Diagnosis prediction

 ## 📄 License